sambow23/blender-remix/README.md

    - Currently using a single-threaded, non-queued texture export process with texconv, this may improve in the future)
 - Missing other material definitions like Aperture Translucent (will be added soon)
 - Skinned mesh exporting is not supported yet
+- Loading changes from a project's mod.usda can result in undefined behavior.
+This is being worked on.